topurayhan007/Database-Project/README.md

       * These doesn't apply to Mac users, not sure about Linux users
 * You should see that your database has successfully populated

-# Thanks for reading.
-Have a nice day & keep on coding! :)

 ![Screenshot 3](Implementation_Screenshots/Screenshot 2021-12-26 at 11.17.58 AM.png)
 ![Screenshot 4](Implementation_Screenshots/Screenshot 2021-12-26 at 11.18.17 AM.png)
 ![Screenshot 5](Implementation_Screenshots/Screenshot 2021-12-26 at 11.18.42 AM.png)